Doubts Chapter 44

 Sunday, January 9, 1983

-Before Church started, I went over to Ed’s place because it was Grandma’s birthday.
-She is 82 today.
-Mom is going to call her and then I will get a chance to talk to her, too.
 When I talked to Grandma, I asked her if she remembered who Dave Kalani was.
 I didn’t think she would remember him because she can never remember the Elders once they have left our town.
-To my surprise, she said she could remember him from the first time she saw him.
+To my surprise, she said she could remember him from the moment she first saw him.
 She added she had always thought he was such a nice Elder.
 It was nice to talk to Grandma.
 I wished she didn’t have to live so far away.

-After Church, Jace took me and his sister to a fireside.
-At the start of every fireside, they always ask if any couples recently got engaged.
-I wasn’t going to say anything, but since Valarie, Jace, Rose and a few others knew, they all pointed to me.
 I whispered to Valarie, “I feel stupid standing alone.
 Besides, I don’t have a wedding date.”
-She whispered back, “Just make one up, no one will remember anyway.”
-I got up and announced that I was from the Rosemead Ward and that the wedding will be in the Las Angeles Temple probably on August 5, of this year.
+She whispered back, “Just make one up; no one will remember anyway.”
+I got up and announced that I was from the Rosemead Ward and that the wedding would be in the Los Angeles Temple, probably on August 5, of this year.
 I couldn’t wait to sit back down.
 Then they asked me who the lucky fellow was.
 I answered “Dave Kalani… I think.”
 It made everyone laugh.
-Oh, I was glad when I could sit back down again.
+Oh, I was glad to sit back down again.

 Thursday, January 13, 1983